airbytehq/airbyte/docs/integrations/destinations/convex.md

 Airbyte integration is available to all Convex developers.

-On the [Convex dashboard](https://dashboard.convex.dev/), navigate to the project that you want to sync.
+On the [Convex dashboard](https://dashboard.convex.dev/), navigate to the project and deployment that you want to sync.
-Note only "Production" deployments should be synced.

-In the Data tab, you should see the tables and a sample of the data that will be synced.

 1. Navigate to the Settings tab.
 2. Copy the "Deployment URL" from the settings page to the `deployment_url` field in Airbyte.